piki/patandpat.js/lesson-plan.md

 Time permitting, we can change sprites based on the game heartbeat, to animate both the player character (running) and the obstacles.

-## Persistence, arrays, and sorting

-We'll build a top-ten list for high scores.
-Each time they end a game, they will add the score to the array, sort it, and drop the 11th element (if any).
-Time permitting, we'll persist the top ten list as a JSON string in a cookie.

 ## Destructible scenery